taskadapter/taskadapter/README.md

 * Push everything to Git.
 * Get the latest build from Jenkins https://dev.taskadapter.com/jenkins/view/taskadapter/job/taskadapter
 * Verify and close issues on TaskAdapter Trello board: https://trello.com/b/eLGOvlZa/ta
-* Tag the current revision in Git (e.g. "release-3.8.0").
 * Make sure User Guide is up-to-date on http://www.taskadapter.com (website contents is stored in https://bitbucket.org/taskadapter/site git repo)
 * Trigger a release build that will upload the distributive to Bitbucket